MikeVH73/loxconnectpro/SYSTEM_REFERENCE.md

 - Messaging UX: Dashboard panel autoscrolls to newest message on open/switch; panel width widened to `410px` to fully cover page scrollbar.
 - Autosave policy: Debounce set to 5 seconds from the last change to consolidate updates; after successful save state is marked clean and baseline is refreshed to prevent repeating diffs.
 - Leave protection: When unsaved changes exist, users are prompted “Want to SAVE your changes before leaving this Quote Request?” with Save/Continue options.
+  - After manual save, the autosave baseline is refreshed to avoid later autosaves re-introducing old state
+  - Navigation prompt save uses an internal ref and reliably awaits the save before leaving

 ## 🏷️ **LABEL SYSTEM**